cycleplatform/docs-portal/docs/infrastructure/providers/configure-gcp.md

 # Configuring GCP

-Use this guide to configure the assets you'll need to use AWS as a provider on Cycle.
+Use this guide to configure the assets you'll need to use GCP as a provider on Cycle.

 :::info
 This guide assumes the user has already signed up for a [GCP](https://cloud.google.com/) account.